Quebec election: CAQ seeks small wins with health-care promises

 CTVNews.ca Top Stories

-Health Canada has authorized the use of the country's first variant-targeting COVID-19 booster shot.
-On Thursday, the federal health regularor announced it has given the green light to Moderna's Omicron-targeting bivalent COVID-19 vaccine, marking what health officials are calling a "milestone" in Canada's pandemic response
+The federal government's luxury goods tax came into effect on Sept.
+1, targeting luxury cars, private jets and yachts.
+CTVNews.ca breaks down key details of the tax and how industry groups are reacting.

-'Bombshell': D.C. national security attorney says U.S. DOJ filings on Mar-a-Lago raid expose Trump
+Health Canada authorizes first bivalent COVID-19 booster, doses to start arriving Friday

-A late-night filing of legal briefs outlining previously unknown allegations about the FBI raid on former U.S. president Donald Trump’s Mar-a-Lago resort exposed gaping holes in his version of events, according to an expert.
+Health Canada has authorized the use of the country's first variant-targeting COVID-19 booster shot, marking what health officials are calling a 'milestone' in Canada's pandemic response.
+The Spikevax bivalent dose is an adapted version of the original Moderna mRNA vaccine, and targets both the original strain of COVID-19 as well as the Omicron variant.
+The first delivery of doses will arrive on Friday.

 Toronto